ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 -  Rest of his cutins finally added (and fixed up)
 -  236_236B launches the opponent forward now
 -  Collision boxes more accurate to MBTL (makes it so that he won't fly over the opponent and not fly out of the opponent's combos)
+-  Standing throw's damage buffed from 1420 to 1500 to meet MBTL standards

 **Nanaya**